Respiratory syncytial virus (RSV): Symptoms and treatment

 If you become ill

-If you or your child have symptoms of RSV, even if mild, limit close contact with other people until symptoms have resolved.
-An example of limited contact would be to only have one caregiver for your sick child, if possible.
+To help prevent spreading RSV to others, you should stay home when sick and limit close contact with other people until symptoms have resolved.
+An example of limiting contact would be to only have one caregiver for your sick child if possible.

-It's especially important to limit contact with people who are at risk of more severe RSV infection.
+It's especially important to limit contact with people who are at risk of more severe complications from RSV infection.

 Learn more about: